Phasor approach to fluorescence lifetime and spectral imaging: Linear property of the phasor approach

 One of the interesting properties of the phasor approach is its linearity, where the superposition of different spectra or decay curves can be analyzed through the vectorial superposition of individual phasors.
 This is demonstrated in the figure, where adding two spectra with different emission maxima results in a phasor that lies on a line connecting the individual phasors.
 In a ternary system, adding three spectra results in a triangle formed by the phasors of the individual spectra or decays.

 The linear property of phasor approach.

 To find the fractional intensities, or the contribution from pure spectra, we need to find out the area that is made by connecting the phasor of the total spectrum, (shown by yellow phasor), to the phasor of pure spectra which are shown by (A1, A2, A3).

 Separating the three components

 For a system which has three different components and different spectra are shown, the phasor of the pixels with different fractional intensities fall inside a triangle where the vertices are made up by phasor of pure components.
 The fractional intensities then can be estimated by measuring the area of the triangle that each phasor makes with the phasor of pure vertex.

-The intensity image, Phasor image and the unmixed results for a cell transfected with DAPI, BODIPY and texas red shown by blue, green and red respectively.
+The intensity image, Phasor image and the unmixed results for a cell labelled with DAPI, BODIPY and texas red shown by blue, green and red respectively.